-In this post, I will go over the most popular Israeli events and festivals by season.
-I will also include suggested points of interest and attractions.
-Let’s begin!
+This guide covers the most famous Israeli events and festivals divided by season.
+There is also a listing of suggested points of interest and attractions.

-Hot or rainy weather can have a big impact on the attractions you will be picking.
-Thus, before getting to the Events and Festivals let’s talk about the weather.
+Hot or rainy weather can significantly impact the attractions you will be picking.
+Thus, before getting to the Events and Festivals, let’s discuss the weather.

 The data I collected:

 As you can see, the rainy season starts in October, and the most substantial showers are during December, January, and February.
 Also, there is a significant deviation between different regions in Israel.
 In the South, for example, Eilat, there are almost no rains.
 And the more to the North you advance, the more rains there are.